MinsungKang-Manuel/LLaVA-main/README.md

 <details>
 <summary>More</summary>
+- [2025/03/03] Start to support the video input type for training.
+And boost up the training speed by split_to_sequence_bucket method.
 - [11/6] Support **Intel** dGPU and CPU platforms.
 [More details here.](https://github.com/haotian-liu/LLaVA/tree/intel/docs/intel)
 - [10/12] LLaVA is now supported in [llama.cpp](https://github.com/ggerganov/llama.cpp/pull/3436) with 4-bit / 5-bit quantization support!
 - [10/11] The training data and scripts of LLaVA-1.5 are released [here](https://github.com/haotian-liu/LLaVA#train), and evaluation scripts are released [here](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md)!